wasabepeanut/verkkoon-tunkeutuminen_kurssi/h6 WiFi.md

 **Flag:** 10:F9:6F:AC:53:52

 ### 03. What is the probe of 78:C1:A7:BF:72:46?

+The probe for this can be found on the previous screenshots, when looking at the MAC addresses

 ### 04. What is the ESSID of the hidden AP (mac F0:9F:C2:6A:88:26)?
 ### 06. What is the flag on the AP router of the wifi-guest network?
 ### 07. What is the flag on the wifi-old AP website?